 Please be aware that primarily it is necessary to create a database.

 The default database name is

 lisk_dev, so for the development purposes, a command

-createdb lisk_dev must be used for the set up.
+createdb lisk_dev --owner lisk can be used for the set up.

 The default database user and password are

 password, they can be both changed in the configuration of the Lisk SDK.

 Installation of the Lisk Alpha SDK is straightforward and limited to getting a single NPM package,